• Skip to primary navigation

 This relatively new stall in Golden Mile Food Centre was opened during the second half of 2022.
 Chee cheong fun lovers can rejoice in these breakfast staples – all made-to-order in an affordable setting.
 Their chee cheong fun is made Cantonese style, with thin and slippery rice rolls enveloping fillings such as chye poh, prawns and pork char siew.
 The Chye Poh Chee Cheong Fun intrigued me in particular as one doesn’t usually see this flavor elsewhere.
 The paper thin rolls easily disintegrated with just one bite while the amount of chye poh within was just enough to be quite perceptible in flavor.

-Opening Hours: Daily 8AM to 3PM
+Opening Hours: Daily except Monday, 8AM to 2PM

 Stall Number: #01-79